broxus/nekoton-python/docs/src/pages/guides/keys-and-signatures.md

 If it was signed with `sign_raw()`, you should either use the hash of the original data (if you want to verify the signature against hashed data) or the original data itself (if you want to verify the signature against raw data).

-When a `signature_id` was used during signing, the same `signature_id` should be used for verification.
+When a `signature_context` was used during signing, the same `signature_context` should be used for verification.

 ### Hashed Signature